RavideepSingh15/Hybrid-Collaborative-Filtering/README.md

 # Hybrid-Collaborative-Filtering

 Replace the data with any data of your choice.
+The output recommendations would be saved as a .xlsx file.
+I have also uploaded a sample output of the recommendations for reference.